2023 Johnny's Ambassadors Youth Marijuana Prevention Conference LIVE AND LIVESTREAM

 • The continuing dangers surrounding the black-market trade in Marijuana

-• The risks of edibles (with sample cases)
+• The risks of edibles (with sample cases) and how to keep it out of the hands of youth

 James Henning served over 31 years with the Denver Police Department and recently retired after attaining the rank of Commander.
 In 2012, James became Lieutenant of the Vice/Drug control unit.
 That same Fall, Colorado was the first state to legalize the production, sale, and possession of recreational Marijuana.
 In his role as lieutenant, James took the lead in developing the Denver Police Department’s policy, procedure, and implementing Municipal Code and State Law to address the complicated issues created by the new law.
 As the Commander of the DPD Investigative Support Division from 2016 – 2020, James lead the DPD Vice/Drug Unit, Excise and Licensing team, Gang Unit, Intelligence Unit, Human Trafficking Team, various task forces, and created the Real Time Crime Center.